Florida Pedestrian Accident Lawyers

 Collisions between pedestrians and cars, trucks or buses often result in severe injuries and fatalities.
 Crosswalks, parking lots, sidewalks, and other heavily trafficked areas are common sites for pedestrian accidents.
-If you have been struck by a vehicle in Orlando, Tampa, or Lakeland and believe you have a claim, a pedestrian accident lawyer at Burnetti, P.A. may be able to help you.
+If you have been struck by a vehicle in and believe you have a claim, a Florida pedestrian accident lawyer at Burnetti, P.A. may be able to help you.

 Pedestrian Accident Injuries